t288matt/vatsim-chaos/README.md

 ## Scheduling Algorithm

 ### Previous Issue
-The original scheduling algorithm incorrectly prioritized flights with "most conflicts" and forced them to depart at event start time, ignoring the intended departure times from conflict generation.
+The original scheduling algorithm incorrectly prioritized flights with "most conflicts" and forced them to depart at event start time, ignoring the intended departure times from conflict analysis.

 ### Current Fix
 The scheduling algorithm now:
-1. **Loads conflict generation data** to get intended departure times
+1. **Loads conflict analysis data** to get intended departure times
 2. **Sorts flights by intended departure time** (earliest first)
 3. **Schedules flights at their intended times** instead of forcing the "most conflicts" flight to depart first
-4. **Respects conflict generation results** (e.g., YSSY-YSWG at 14:16)
+4. **Respects conflict analysis results** (e.g., YSSY-YSWG at 14:16)

 ### Example Results
 - **YMES-YSRI**: 14:00 (as intended)